 Like Dalhousie University, the high school I attended in the U.S. state of Maryland struggles with many forms of discrimination.

 “Our school is known as the racist one,” I remember my friend Olivia Gravatt once said.
 (Like myself, Gravatt is a Walt Whitman High School graduate.)
 We were in a Zoom call for the Black Kid Speaks Empowerment Protest.

-The Empowerment protest and movement of the same name were created by Whitman graduate Reuben Till after former student Jake Hoffman committed a hate crime.
+The Empowerment protest and movement of the same name were created by Whitman graduate Vanessa Till after former student Jake Hoffman committed a hate crime.
 Hoffman was charged with conspiracy to commit destruction of property when he and two other youths graffitied a noose and slur onto the school’s property.
 Myself and other Whitman grads were outraged.

 Hate at school

 Growing up with mild right-sided hemiparesis, essentially weakness on one side of my body, I faced some ableist discrimination, but never at Whitman.
 It took a long time for me to notice other forms of discrimination at my school and I continue to learn about how it affects others daily.

 Whitman, which is in my hometown of Bethesda, Md., is ranked by U.S. News & World Report as second best high school in the state of Maryland.
 How could discrimination happen there?
 But it does happen at Whitman and at so many educational institutions in the United States and Canada.

 Hoffman’s crime was not the only event that led to the creation of the Empowerment movement.
 It was just the tipping point for so many Black students at Whitman.
 In 2019, two of the school’s students posted a photo of themselves in blackface and used racial slurs on social media.

 In the face of these recent events, Till took action.